nevermined-io/gateway/README.md

 ## Dependencies

-Nevermind Gateway relies on the following Ocean libraries:
+Nevermined Gateway relies on the following Ocean libraries:

-- [ocean-utils](https://github.com/oceanprotocol/common-utils-py) provides common functions and datastructures for interaction with the Ocean Protocol components
+- [common-utils-py](https://github.com/keyko-io/common-utils-py) provides common functions and datastructures for interaction with the Ocean Protocol components
-- [ocean-keeper](https://github.com/oceanprotocol/keeper-py-lib) handles all of the `keeper` interactions
+- [contracts-lib-py](https://github.com/keyko-io/contracts-lib-py) handles all of the `keeper` interactions
 - [ocean-secret-store-client](https://github.com/oceanprotocol/secret-store-client-py) to encrypt/decrypt the dataset urls
 - [osmosis-azure-driver](https://github.com/oceanprotocol/osmosis-azure-driver) mediates access to assets in Azure
 - [osmosis-aws-driver](https://github.com/oceanprotocol/osmosis-aws-driver) mediates access to assets in AWS